luapower/nw/nw.md

 ### `app:state() -> state`

-Get the app's full state string, eg. 'visible active'.
+Get the app's full state string which can contain the words 'visible' and 'active'.

 ### `app:changed(old_state, new_state)`